 Any service address that has already received NLC Broadband Grant funding or was allocated funding from the federal Rural Digital Opportunity Fund (RDOF) is not eligible.
-Service addresses where actual speeds are more than 25 Mbps downstream within a census block that received other federal funding such as Connect America Fund, Broadband Technology Opportunities Fund, or State Broad Initiative are not eligible for NLC funding.
-Any service address that currently has 25 Mbps downstream is ineligible for funding.
+Service addresses where actual speeds are more than 100 Mbps downstream and 20 Mbps upstream within a census block that received other federal funding such as Connect America Fund, Broadband Technology Opportunities Fund, or State Broad Initiative are not eligible for NLC funding.
+Any service address that currently has 100 Mbps downstream and 20 Mbps upstream is ineligible for funding.

 - What census blocks are eligible for funding?

-- What is the eligibility of service addresses that received a valid challenge in the first and second rounds?
+- What is the eligibility of service addresses that received a valid challenge in a previous round?

-Service addresses that were challenged in previous rounds are not applied in Round III.
+Service addresses that were challenged in previous rounds are not applied in Round 4.
 The focus remains on the unserved service addresses within Indiana.
-Challengers will need to submit another challenge against the service addresses and census blocks proposed in the Letters of Intent.
+Challengers will need to submit another challenge against the service addresses and census blocks proposed in the eligible address pool.

 - If non-terrestrial providers are ineligible entities based on the “qualified broadband project” definition, will they be able to challenge census blocks?

 Non-terrestrial providers will not be eligible to challenge census blocks unless they meet the criteria in the “qualified broadband provider” definition.

 - What version of the FCC Form 477 data is used in OCRA's dataset?